lukaszkn/data-software-engineering-interview-questions/content/databricks_data_warehousing.md

 - Use DLT or tests to capture and store data-quality events.
 - Regularly export/produce an audit package per regulated dataset (history, lineage, job runs, access logs, encryption proof).

-If you want, I can produce a one-page “audit evidence” SQL / REST checklist with exact commands and sample output templates you can run in your environment.

 ## How does Databricks integrate with BI tools like Power BI, Tableau, or Looker for warehouse analytics?
 Short answer